isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Safeguarding Our Sovereignty and National Interests.md

 Notwithstanding serious differences, Singapore and Vietnam set aside our differences and forged a strong relationship when Vietnam eventually withdrew from Kampuchea.
 The incident also shows that stability and peace in our region should never be taken for granted.

-**Learn more about the Cambodian conflict here: Speech by Former Deputy Prime Minister Mr Wong Kan Seng at the S Rajaratnam Lecture at Shangri-La Hotel on 23 November 2011:**
+**Read more about the Cambodian conflict here: Speech by Former Deputy Prime Minister Mr Wong Kan Seng at the S Rajaratnam Lecture at Shangri-La Hotel on 23 November 2011:**

 [https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2011/11/Speech-by-Former-Deputy-Prime-Minister-Wong-Kan-Seng-at-the-S-Rajaratnam-Lecture-at-Shangri-La-Hote](https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2011/11/Speech-by-Former-Deputy-Prime-Minister-Wong-Kan-Seng-at-the-S-Rajaratnam-Lecture-at-Shangri-La-Hote)

-**_Case Study: Singapore’s Position on Russia’s Invasion of Ukraine_**
+**Case Study: Singapore’s Position on Russia’s Invasion of Ukraine**

 On 24 February 2022, Russian President Vladimir Putin ordered a “special military operation” to demilitarise and “denazify” Ukraine, a former constituent republic of the Soviet Union that Russia views as within its sphere of influence even after its independence in 1991.
 Since November 2021, increasing use of disinformation against Ukraine, presumably produced by Russia, and in support of Ukraine, presumably by the West was observed.